idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step04_mms.md

 | $T(x, -0.2 m, t)$ | 263.15 | $K$ |

 As in the previous step, a complete input file will be explained block by block.
 It shall be assumed that the input file is named `~/projects/problems/verification/2d_main.i`.
-Again, this file can be created and edited using any text editor program.
+This file can be created and edited using any text editor program.

 The problem requires a two-dimensional rectangular domain, which can be defined using the [Mesh System](syntax/Mesh/index.md) as defined in the `[Mesh]` block  of the input.